 There are a few things that make a rice cooker easier to use:

-- Large handles make it easier to lift, especially if it is full.
+- large handles make it easier to lift, especially if it's full

 Automatic shut-off and keep warm

-All the rice cookers we've tested have a feature to automatically shut-off cooking and keep the rice warm, though the length of time they will keep the rice warm may vary.
+All the rice cookers we've tested have a feature to automatically shut-off cooking and keep the rice warm, though the length of time they'll keep the rice warm may vary.

 All the rice cookers we've tested come with a cup for measuring out the rice and liquid.
 This is not a standard measuring cup size and there may be differences between cookers.
 Other accessories may include: